sentry-demos/express-proxy/README.md

 2. put DSN key in server.js
 3. npm start
 4. visit http://localhost:3000/api/foo/bar in your browser and the proxy will redirect you to http://www.example.org/api/foo/bar, as that's what's specified in server.js
+5. Check your Express log for any sentry sdk activity (transactions).
+Check Sentry.io to see if you received a transaction event.